- Vince Diller, DHSc, LAT, ATC, Department Chair

 Within a framework of Christian principles, the mission of the Department of Athletic Training is to develop exceptional clinical practitioners who recognize their role as healthcare professionals and the value of ongoing service to their community.

-The Athletic Training Program at Palm Beach Atlantic University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program has been placed on Probation as of February 19, 2016 by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101 relating to student outcomes.
-A plan is being implemented to bring the program into compliance by the February 2017 review.
+PBA's Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+As of March 2018, the Athletic Training Program is "Active - in good standing" by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-310.

-- A one-page essay stating why you want to become an Athletic Trainer and how you will contribute to the ATP.
+- One Essay stating why the applicant wants to become an Athletic Trainer and how he/she will contribute to the Athletic Training Program

-*Admission into the ATP is a competitive process.
-Meeting each of the above listedrequirements does not guarantee admission into the ATP.
-A point system based partially on the aforementioned criteria is utilized to score the students throughout the application process.
-Up to the top 12-16 scoring students may be accepted into the ATP.
+NOTE: Admission into the ATP is a competitive process.
+Meeting each of the above listed requirements does not guarantee admission into the ATP.
+When qualified applicants exceed program capacity per cohort (12 students) the ATP will use a point system to select candidates.
 Candidates are informed of their entrance status by letter or email following the interview.

-Students accepted into the Professional Phase of the ATP must complete the following before beginning clinical rotations:
+Students accepted into the Professional Phase of the ATP must complete the following before beginning clinical rotations, some of which will be completed during the required fall AthleticTraining Orientation:

 - Evidence of Bloodborne Pathogens training, First Aid training and either American Red Cross's CPR/AED for the Professional Rescuer, American Heart Association's BLS, or other approved certification.